Skip to main content

 Reimbursement for Non-Cornell Activities

-In a 1994 letter, the INS Office of Adjudications (now U.S. Citizenship and Immigration Services) stated: "H-1B workers are permitted to make occasional lectures at other institutions, but they may not receive compensation for these activities.
+The office now called USCIS stated: "H-1B workers are permitted to make occasional lectures at other institutions, but they may not receive compensation for these activities.
 H-1B workers may be reimbursed for expenses incurred in connection with travel to other institutions or conferences.
 This is not considered employment, as long as the payments are truly reimbursements and not disguised as compensation."
-(Interpreter Releases, No. 658)
+(Interpreter Releases, No. 658, 1994)

 Travel and Reentry